 Seattle, Washington, USA

-Mabl is a cloud-native autonomous testing tool for CI/CD, combining low-code creation with AI-driven test maintenance for UI, API, and performance.
+Mabl is a cloud-native AI testing tool built for continuous delivery pipelines, combining low-code test creation with AI-driven test maintenance.

 San Francisco, California, USA